 - I was evacuated from my apartment, and I had to put my pup in the kennel.
 Is this covered?

 You’ll want to first make sure you have an evacuation plan, and comply with any mandatory evacuation orders issued by state and local officials.

-In addition to your evacuation plan, start preparing your home by securing any yard or patio furniture that can become a missile in the wind – chairs, tables, etc. You should also secure windows and doors with plywood if you live in the direct impact zone.
-You may have a power outage due to the storm, so keeping your food chilled is also helpful- perhaps in coolers, or better yet, a portable generator.
+In addition to your evacuation plan, start preparing your home for the storm by securing any yard or patio furniture that can become a missile in the wind – chairs, tables, etc. You should also secure windows and doors with plywood if you live in the direct impact zone.
+You may have a power outage due to the storm, so keeping your food chilled is also helpful- perhaps in coolers, or better yet, use a portable generator.
 For additional reading, we like Security Nerd’s advice on securing your home before a storm.

 Generally, no. A power outage is very likely after a big storm, and your policy only covers you if your home is unlivable due to direct wind damage, not uncomfortable due to lack of power or other utilities.
 This is pretty standard in the industry.

 Yes.
 Home, condo, and renters insurance all cover you for loss of use if any civil authority (think: state, local governments, police, fire departments, etc) issued a forced or mandatory evacuation.
 So, if you’re forced to leave by an order (aka, you didn’t just leave because you don’t have wifi), your insurance will generally cover your additional out-of-pocket expenses for hotels and food while you’re out, above and beyond what you’d typically spend, for up to 2 weeks.
 Pro tip: Save those receipts, and keep in mind that the reimbursement needs to be reasonable (think: Holiday Inn Express – yes, Taj Mahal – no).